Rooted in Magic: The Plants and Folklore of North Wales

 WELSH LULLABY

 I reach for her hand.
 Shell-bone.
 Feather.
-I tell her: I am Caladrius, come to carry you to the sun.
-I say it like a spell, like a prayer, like a lie.
+I tell her: I am Caladrius.
+I will carry you to the sun.
+I say it like a spell, like a prayer.
+Like a lie.
 But Rhiannon’s birds lose their music in my mouth.
 The Mabinogion breaks in … Continue readingWELSH LULLABY

 Please follow and like us: